leannejdong/leannejdong.github.i/_pages/about.md

 * Automate system of equations

-* Numerical solving  nonlinear system of equations
+* Generic numerical algorithms for  solving  nonlinear system of equations

 **Theorectical and Interpretable Machine Learning**